When to sell your beef cattle depends on many things, but the two most common reasons are to maximise returns or cut losses by quitting stock.

 In good growth conditions, stock should grow at about 1.5-1.8kg liveweight/day, and in winter when pasture growth slows, you should expect about 0.6-0.8kg/day.
 It’s always a good idea to weigh stock before the agent arrives as then you have some base to negotiate from.
 Weigh them at the same time each day straight off pasture, or let them empty out in the yards for 2-3 hours before weighing.

-When buying beef animals for small farms, demand stock that are polled (naturally horned) or have been properly dehorned with a hot cauterising iron.
-Horned cattle can cause many problems while on the farm, in transit and at the meat works.
+When buying beef animals for small farms, demand stock that is polled (naturally horned) or has been properly dehorned with a hot cauterising iron.
+Horned cattle can cause many problems while on the farm, in transit, and at the meat works.